kanisterio/kanister/examples/postgres-RDS/README.md

 can be shared between Kanister-enabled application instances.

 ### Create Blueprint
-Create Blueprint in the same namespace as the controller
+Create a Blueprint in the same namespace as the controller

 ```bash
 $ kubectl create -f ./rds-postgres-blueprint.yaml -n kanister